 Imagine you’re renovating your home.
 You’ve budgeted $10,000 for the entire revamp, expecting it to cover everything from paint to furnishings.
 Halfway through, the contractors discover mold issues, requiring unexpected repairs.
 Now, you’re not just repainting walls but also fixing underlying issues, and your initial budget suddenly feels inadequate.
 This unplanned hike in expenses, where the actual costs surpass the estimated budget, is what industries term as ‘cost overruns’.

 In business, engineering, or project management, these overruns can have significant consequences.
 Such miscalculations or unforeseen expenses can jeopardize the entire project, causing stress, financial strain, and potential setbacks.
-By delving deep into the world of cost overruns, understanding their causes, recognising their impacts, and implementing preventive measures, we can better navigate and manage projects, ensuring smoother outcomes.
+By delving deep into the world of cost overruns, understanding their causes, recognizing their impacts, and implementing preventive measures, we can better navigate and manage projects, ensuring smoother outcomes.

 Causes of Cost Overruns

 1. Inadequate Project Planning: Imagine initiating a home renovation without considering the full extent of work needed.
-You start with the intent of just updating the living room, but halfway through, you realise the flooring needs replacement, and there’s an underlying issue with the electrical wiring.
+You start with the intent of just updating the living room, but halfway through, you realize the flooring needs replacement, and there’s an underlying issue with the electrical wiring.
 Had you planned comprehensively, assessing every nook and cranny, you might have had a more accurate budget and timeline from the outset.
 Similarly, in business projects, inadequate or hasty planning can lead to unexpected complications.
 Without a thorough understanding of all project components, unforeseen challenges can emerge, leading to increased costs and extended timelines.

 2. Scope Creep: You initially planned to simply repaint the living room.
 But as the work begins, you think, “Why not also replace the flooring?”
 Then, “How about adding some new light fixtures?” and so on.
 While each individual change might seem minor, together they can substantially increase the project’s scope, duration, and cost.
 This phenomenon, known as ‘scope creep’, isn’t exclusive to home renovations.
 In business projects, small additions or changes, when not managed properly, can cumulatively result in significant cost overruns.
 It emphasizes the importance of sticking to the initial plan or having a rigorous change management process in place.